miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 ### On Personal Growth and the Dunning-Kruger Effect

-Are used to think I was the poster child for the The Dunning–Kruger effect... uh, Perplexity?
+I used to think that I might be the poster child for the The Dunning–Kruger effect... uh, Perplexity?

 **Perplexity**: The Dunning–Kruger effect is a cognitive bias where individuals with limited knowledge or skill in a particular area overestimate their own competence.
 Conversely, those with greater expertise may underestimate their abilities, assuming tasks are easy for everyone[1][2][3].
 This effect was first described by psychologists David Dunning and Justin Kruger in 1999.
 It highlights the challenge of self-assessment, where the less competent lack the metacognitive ability to recognize their deficiencies[1][3].
 The phenomenon has been debated, with some suggesting it may partly result from statistical artifacts rather than purely psychological factors[4][5].